 Carpentry was Andrew Dowden's trade for twenty years; during research of Isle of Wight pottery - watching a bowl being thrown on a wheel - he was inspired to take up ceramics, now an absorbing pastime.

 Andrew's work is more sculptural than functional - each piece being hand-thrown, hand-thrown and joined, or slab-built and joined.
 Hand-carving and textured surfaces are his main interest.
-Each piece, whether a standing form or wall-hanging plaque, is individually designed, with design and form being more important than any particular function.
+Each piece, whether a standing form or wall-hanging plaque, is individually designed, with design, form and surface texture, being more important than any particular function.

-A red earthenware clay body is favoured, having a warmth and glow not readily found in other clay bodies, and also a buff earthenware and, more recently, a black grogged clay body.
+A red earthenware clay body is favoured, having a warmth and glow not readily found in other clay bodies - Andrew also uses a buff earthenware and, more recently, a black grogged clay body.
 A limited palette of slips and glazes allows the clay to become an integral part of the surface design.
-Andrew's recent work includes a black cranked clay body.

 Andrew strives to achieve new design forms, with complementary surface textures and patterns.